dnsmith124/OpenGLPortfolioScripts/README.md

 ## Project Status

 This project is currently in development.
-My portfolio site will have a normal, flat site for browsing examples of my work, but also will feature an interactive version that takes the form of a short action roleplaying game in the style of Blizzard Entertainment's Diablo.
+My portfolio site has a normal, flat site for browsing examples of my work, but also will feature an interactive version that takes the form of a short action roleplaying game in the style of Blizzard Entertainment's Diablo.
 These scripts run the features of that game.

 ## Feature Roadmap